Best Christmas lights to make your home shine bright this season | Ideal Home

 Dimensions: Length 1.8m

-Best pompom lights
+Best pompom lights – Cox & Cox

 Pompoms have been a key trend again this year.
-What’s not to love about this set of pompom lights that doubles up as mini snowballs?!
-Perfect to add a hint of fun to your Christmas tree this mains powered set are
+What’s not to love about this set of white pompom lights – they double up as mini snowballs!
+This mains powered set are perfect to add a playful touch to your Christmas tree.

 Buy now: Snowball Cluster Light Garland, £30, Cox & Cox